WRDE-FM

 WRDE-FM (103.9 MHz) is an American radio station in the Delmarva region of Maryland.
 The station is licensed to serve Berlin, Maryland, although its studios and main offices are located in the larger nearby city of Salisbury.
+WRDE-FM is owned by Draper Holdings Business Trust.
+The station, along with WCEM-FM (106.3) in Cambridge, broadcasts a country music format.

+History

-On March 1, 2022, the then-WOCQ dropped its "OC104" top 40 format and began stunting with a loop directing listeners to hot adult contemporary-formatted WBOC-FM 102.5 Princess Anne.
+On March 1, 2022, the then-WOCQ dropped its "OC104" top 40 format and began stunting with a loop directing listeners to hot adult contemporary-formatted WBOC-FM 102.5.

 WOCQ changed its call sign to WRDE-FM on March 3, 2022.
-On March 4, 2022, at 12 noon, WRDE-FM ended stunting and launched a country music format, branded as "Coast Country 103.9/106.3" (with a simulcast on WCEM-FM 106.3 FM Cambridge).
+On March 4, 2022, at 12 noon, WRDE-FM ended stunting and launched a country music format, branded as "Coast Country 103.9/106.3" (with a simulcast on WCEM-FM 106.3 in Cambridge).

 Its transmitter tower stands 348 ft and is located in Whaleyville.

 Air personalities

 The station features Big D and Bubba in the morning and April Brilliant and Gary John during the day, both who have broadcast on Delmarva radio for decades.